 Why We Chose It

-We liked the CFU potency of this formula, but it does not stand out as a targeted women’s formula because it does not include any key herbs such as Cranberry, D-mannose, or Hibiscus extract for urinary and weight management support.
+Although marketed specifically as a women’s probiotic, it does not stand out as a targeted women’s formula because it does not include key herbs such as Cranberry, D-mannose, or Hibiscus extract for urinary and weight management support.
 It also lacks prebiotics, which are important to help the probiotics survive, grow, and populate.

 Like the top-ranked brand on our list, Renew Life Women’s Care Probiotic utilizes a delayed released capsule to help protect the probiotics from harsh stomach conditions.
 However, the inclusion of microcrystalline cellulose, a refined wood pulp used as a bulking agent during manufacturing, is not desirable as it may lead to digestive discomfort for some users in the form of bloating, gas, or constipation which happens to be a growing complaint from users of this product.
 We prefer to see products made from ingredients that are minimally processed.